New Clark City: Government

+Bangko Sentral ng Pilipinas is currently constructing a new campus in New Clark City which will contain a new currency production facility.
+The 31.1 ha campus is expected to open by 2028.

+A regional office and judiciary center for the National Bureau of Investigation and the Supreme Court, respectively, will be constructed in the city.

+The Philippine Air Force has also broken ground for a facility within the city.

 Transportation

-New Clark City is connected to other areas in the Clark Freeport and Special Economic Zone through the Clark Loop, a bus rapid transit (BRT) system serving NCC, Clark International Airport, and other developments in the economic zone.
+New Clark City is connected to other areas in the Clark Freeport and Special Economic Zone through the Clark Loop, a bus rapid transit system serving the city, the Clark International Airport, and other developments in the economic zone.
 It was opened in time for the 30th Southeast Asian Games.

-The Philippine National Railways' North–South Commuter Railway will connect NCC to Metro Manila through the future New Clark City NSCR Station.
+The North–South Commuter Railway of the Philippine National Railways will connect the city to Metro Manila through the future New Clark City station.

-New Clark City will also be served by the Subic–Clark–Tarlac Expressway and Central Luzon Link Expressway specifically through the 6.98 km six-lane New Clark City-Mac Arthur Access Road which will connect the NCC to MacArthur Highway.
-One major access point to NCC is the Sacobia Bridge in Mabalacat City, Pampanga.
-The structure crosses over the Sacobia River.
-It is part of the One Clark Blvd. which connects New Clark City with the Clark Freeport Zone.
+New Clark will also be served by the Subic–Clark–Tarlac Expressway and Central Luzon Link Expressway specifically through the 6.98 km six-lane access road which will connect the city to the greater MacArthur Highway.
+One major access point to the city is the Sacobia Bridge in Mabalacat City, Pampanga.
+The structure crosses over the Sacobia River, and is part of the One Clark Boulevard which connects New Clark with the rest of the Clark Freeport Zone.
+The North Luzon Expressway has an access to this city via SCTEX.

 In 2023, the BCDA signed a memorandum of agreement with Japan-based Zenmov, Inc. and Philippine-based MC Metro Transport Operation, Inc. for a demonstration of an energy-efficient and smart public transportation system that will run within New Clark City, Capas, Tarlac and the rest of Clark Special Economic Zone.

-In September, 2024, the country's first smart autonomous self-driving bus which uses Smart mobility Operation Cloud was launched in NCC.
+In September, 2024, the country's first smart autonomous self-driving bus which uses Smart mobility Operation Cloud was launched in the city.
 It will run thereat, Clark Freeport Zone and Clark International Airport.